 The Education Program helps children affected by leprosy or disability attend school.
 Without this support, these children would miss out on an education.
 Getting children to school is difficult for families in poverty.
 This program provides these students with access to the uniforms, books and food necessary to obtain an education.
-Over the last year, your support has supported 276 primary, secondary and tertiary students in this program.

 |Supported by Navitas|